 The benefits of a healthy and happy animal are endless.
 If they are calm and content during the process, then they can also help you with your moving anxiety.
 There have been large amounts of research exploring how animals can benefit human’s mental health and so their unconditional love could also help you through the stress, impacting your experience in positive ways.

-How To Cope With Stress When Moving House
+Tips To Cope With Moving House Stress

 Here are some of Compare My Move’s best tips to reduce moving stress by helping you make sure that you’re fully prepared for moving day.